라벨이 financial stability인 게시물 표시

 이미지

-43. What Is Current Ratio — How Comfortably Can a Company Handle the Money It Must Pay Soon?
-3-Line Summary Current Ratio is a core short-term financial stability measure that shows how much near-term assets a company has compared with the liabilities it must repay within one year.
-It helps investors judge whether the company has breathing room in the short run, even before thinking about long-term growth or valuation.
-Still, a high Current Ratio does not always mean safety, and a low Current Ratio does not always mean danger, because industry structure, asset quality, and cash flow all matter.
-Recommended Keywords current ratio, stock basics, financial stability, current assets, current liabilities, short term liquidity, balance sheet, company analysis, valuation, investing terms Table of Contents Why Current Ratio matters The easiest way to understand Current Ratio How Current Ratio is calculated Simple examples with numbers Does a high Current Ratio always mean a good company?...
+62. What Is Current Ratio — Can a Company Cover the Money It Must Pay Within One Year?
+3-Line Summary Current Ratio shows whether a company has enough current assets to cover current liabilities due within one year.
+If Debt-to-Equity Ratio shows the company’s overall debt burden, Current Ratio focuses on short-term liquidity and whether the company may face near-term cash pressure.
+However, a high Current Ratio does not always mean safety, and a low Current Ratio does not always mean danger, because cash quality, receivables collection, inventory turnover, short-term debt, and operating cash flow must all be checked together.
+Recommended Keywords current ratio, stock basics, financial stability, current assets, current liabilities, short-term debt, cash flow, company analysis, financial statements, investing basics Table of Contents Why Current Ratio matters The easiest way to understand Current Ratio How Current Ratio is calculated Simple examples with numbers Does a high Curren...